 The number of mobile devices in use places tremendous pressure on IT infrastructure.
 As devices are added more resources are used, more bandwidth is consumed, more IP addresses are allocated and re-cycled, and more wireless access points are required to handle the increased density.
 Additionally, universities are being challenged with the task of correlating device and user identity over time across their networks for identity-based web content access and bandwidth management policies.
 Click here to learn more about Identity Access Control.

 As thought leaders, universities and colleges need to ensure that the tenets of academic freedom on the campus are protected as fiercely as the security of the network.

-The SafeConnect NAC solution provides the flexibility to select and use only the policy modules needed to satisfy the requirements of their security plan.
-The University can implement the policy modules standard to the SafeConnect solution including compliance with anti-virus, anti-spyware, Microsoft OS patches, as well as registration and authentication.
-Other standard policy modules include peer-to-peer file sharing, access points, and power management.
+SafeConnect provides the flexibility to select and use only the policy modules needed to satisfy the requirements of yoursecurity plan.
+The University can implement the policy modules standard to the SafeConnect solution including compliance with anti-virus, anti-spyware, Microsoft OS patches, peer-to-peer file sharing, as well as registration and authentication.
 Custom policies can also be created based on the existence or non-existence of file types, registry settings, services, and processes on endpoint devices.
 Click here to view a case study including academic freedom. .